Mahon Tribunal: Final report

 The final report was published on 22 March 2012.
-The Irish Government then referred the 3,270-page report to the Garda Commissioner, the Director of Public Prosecutions, the Revenue Commissioners and to the Standards in Public Office Commission.
+The Irish Government then referred the 3,270-page report to the Garda Commissioner, the director of public prosecutions, the revenue commissioners and to the Standards in Public Office Commission.
 On corruption in public life, Judge Mahon stated in the report that: "It continued because nobody was prepared to do enough to stop it.
 This is perhaps inevitable when corruption ceases to become an isolated event and becomes so entrenched that it is transformed into an acknowledged way of doing business.
 Specifically, because corruption affected every level of Irish political life, those with the power to stop it were frequently implicated in it."

-It found that former Taoiseach Bertie Ahern failed to "truthfully" explain source of money and it rejected his evidence of "dig-outs", and that former EU Commissioner Pádraig Flynn "wrongly and corruptly" sought donation from Tom Gilmartin.
+It found that former Taoiseach Bertie Ahern failed to "truthfully" explain source of money and it rejected his evidence of "dig-outs", and that former EU commissioner Pádraig Flynn "wrongly and corruptly" sought donation from Tom Gilmartin.
 It stated that a decision in 1992 by Pat Rabbitte, then a Democratic Left TD, to return a donation of IR£2,000 to Frank Dunlop was "commendable and correct".

 Five councillors are specifically named as having received corrupt payments.
 These are Fianna Fáil councillors Tony Fox, Colm McGrath, Don Lydon and G. V. Wright; and Fine Gael's Tom Hand.

 It established that Davy Stockbrokers, throughout the 1980s and 1990s, made a series of payments to the corrupt politician Liam Lawlor.

-In 1993, the then Taoiseach Albert Reynolds and Bertie Ahern, who was then Minister for Finance, wrote to developer Owen O'Callaghan seeking a substantial donation.
+In 1993, the Taoiseach Albert Reynolds and Bertie Ahern, who was then Minister for Finance, wrote to developer Owen O'Callaghan seeking a substantial donation.
 At the time O'Callaghan was heavily involved in lobbying for state support for a stadium project at Neilstown, County Dublin.
 According to the report, O'Callaghan felt compelled to donate a sum of IR£80,000 to Fianna Fáil in order to get funding for the stadium.
 The Mahon Tribunal said it did not find the payment to be corrupt.
 However, the report said pressurising a businessman to donate money when he was seeking support for a commercial project was "entirely inappropriate, and was an abuse of political power and government authority".

 The main recommendations of the report are: more robust whistleblower legislation; a new planning regulator to give direction to local and regional planning authorities; new limits on political donations; a new register of lobbyists; expanded disclosure requirements for public officials; and a ban on members of the Oireachtas who are convicted of bribery from holding public office.